visit1985/mdp/README.md

     $ make install
     $ mdp sample.md

-- On Arch you can use the existing [AUR package](https://aur.archlinux.org/packages/mdp-git/).
+- On Arch, you can use the existing [AUR package](https://aur.archlinux.org/packages/mdp-git/).
-- On Slackware, grab the SlackBuild here: (http://slackbuilds.org/apps/mdp/), or run `sbopkg -i mdp`
+- On Slackware, grab the SlackBuild here: (http://slackbuilds.org/apps/mdp/), or run `sbopkg -i mdp`.
 - On FreeBSD, you can use the port [misc/mdp](http://www.freshports.org/misc/mdp).
+- On OS-X, use the existing [Homebrew Formula](http://brewformulas.org/Mdp) by running `brew install mdp`.

 Most terminals support 256 colors only if the TERM variable is set correctly.
 To enjoy mdp's color fading feature: